The Religion Paradox Sophia, the Demiurge, and the Misreading of Blood

 • power maintained through fear and certainty

-But "Sophia", moved by compassion, implants something of herself into the forms the craftsman shapes — a seed, a memory-fragment, a spark of the higher Light.
+But "Sophia", moved by compassion, implants something of herself into the forms the craftsman shapes, a seed, a memory-fragment, a spark of the higher Light.

-Because of this spark, humans:
+Because of this spark, humans may:

 • sense a home they cannot name